sirhaffy/sirhaffy/README.md

 My name is Fredrik Svärd, i live in Dalsjöfors, Sweden.

-- Worked as a Front-End Developer for over five years.
+- Worked as a Front-End Developer for five years.
-- Worked as a 3D Generalist for 6 years.
+- Worked as a 3D Generalist for over six years.
 - 🌱 I’m currently studying Cloud Developer at Campus Mölndal.
 - ⚡ Loves snowboarding and technical challanges.